 - 1. Connect an Ethernet cable from the Landlord LAN Network to the Ethernet port of the first PDU.
 This will have limited access/permissions. - 2.
 Connect an Ethernet cable from the Tenant LAN Network to the Ethernet port of the second PDU.
-This will have full access to both PDUs. - 3.
-Connect an Ethernet cable from the PDU In/Serial port on first PDU to the PDU Out port on the second PDU. - 4.
+This will have full access to both PDUs. - a.
+Connect an Ethernet cable from the PDU In/Serial port on first PDU to the PDU Out port on the second PDU. - 3.
 Connect another Ethernet cable from the PDU Out port on the first PDU to the PDU In/Serial port on the second PDU. - In RNA mode, the default account username is 'landlord' and password is '12345678'.
-This account is configured for proper access and control in RNA mode. - 6.
-To enable this account, login to the CLI with admin credentials. - 7.
-Enter the command 'dev daisy rna init'. - 8.
-The following message will appear to confirm the landlord account is enabled: SUCCESS. - 9.
+This account is configured for proper access and control in RNA mode. - 5.
+To enable this account, login to the CLI with admin credentials. - 6.
+Enter the command 'dev daisy rna init'. - 7.
+The following message will appear to confirm the landlord account is enabled: SUCCESS. - 8.
 RNA is now configured and enabled.

-Power Share 📃
+Power Share

-Power Share is designed to allow for continual sensor monitoring and electronic rack access if one of the 2 power feeds is lost.
+Power Share is designed to allow for continual sensor monitoring and electronic rack access if (1) of the (2) power feeds is lost.
 This feature is available for vertical (0U) PDUs only.
 However, due to limited available power from the Panduit iPDU Controller, power share was designed and tested under the following conditions:

-ACF05 or AC06 SmartZone Security Handle, ACF10 (T+D), ACF11 (3T+D).
+ACF05 or AC06 Panduit Security Handle, ACF10 (T+D), ACF11 (3T+D).

 Care must be taken to not overload the system with accessories as this may cause instability or power share to become unavailable.
-Additionally, power share is only supported by Firmware version 3.x or higher on PDUs with a serial number: